sharms2010/request-ce-bundle-triangle/README.md

 This bundle easily allows for minor personalization by including optional attributes in your KAPP, Form and/or Categories.

 #### KAPP Attributes
-* **fa-logo:** We include font-awesome icons by default you can specify a icon for your kapp by including this attribute and a value.
+* **Icon:** We include font-awesome icons by default you can specify a icon for your kapp by including this attribute and a value.
 (Example fa-bank)
 * **Company Name:** You can specify text to display your company name by including this attribute and a value.
 (Example ACME)

 ##### Task Related Attributes